-- Preparing students for the AP Chemistry Exam and SAT subject test.
-The course will provide information on the AP Chemistry Exam and SAT subject test, offer advice and guidance on preparing for the exam/test, and administer practice exams / tests.
+- Preparing students for the AP Chemistry Exam.
+The course will provide information on the AP Chemistry Exam, offer advice and guidance on preparing for the exam/test, and administer practice exams.

-Note: While this is a special course to help students prepare for AP Chemistry Exam and SAT subject test, the ultimate goal of the course is to improve students’ understanding of the fundamental concepts of chemistry and their problem solving skills by applying these principles, so that one should see performance improvements of students in their high school AP Chemistry class.
+Note: While this is a special course to help students prepare for AP Chemistry Exam, the ultimate goal of the course is to improve students’ understanding of the fundamental concepts of chemistry and their problem solving skills by applying these principles, so that one should see performance improvements of students in their high school AP Chemistry class.

 This course does not offer hands-on laboratory experiments.
-Can students effectively learn and improve their performance in AP Chemistry Exam and SAT Chemistry test?
+Can students effectively learn and improve their performance in AP Chemistry Exam?

 There will be in-class video display of demos of relevant chemistry lab experiments over the entire academic year.

-Course Teaching Plan: The teaching curriculum is designed for the students who plan to take AP Chemistry Exam and SAT Chemistry Subject test in early May and June of current academic year.
+Course Teaching Plan: The teaching curriculum is designed for the students who plan to take AP Chemistry Exam in early May and June of current academic year.
 We will cover each unit below in about three-week period.
 We will have in class practice excises after each chapter each week.